 Kikaku’s verse is suitable only for people off in some fantasy world where monkeys shriek.
 It is literary and masculine.
 Basho’s verse is REAL and feminine.
 He said The lower segment, “A fish store,” saying only that, is my style.
 Any woman in the temperate zone near the sea can see Basho’s haiku right before her eyes when she goes shopping in winter.
 So Lightness is possible even in the dead of winter.

 Basho also introduces the term “resonance” (hibiki) for a sound vibration that occurs when the words are spoken.
 When words are artificial and unnatural, they stagnate” coming out the mouth – like water in a stream struck behind some sticks and fallen leaves, so that bit of water goes foul from lack of cleansing motion.
-So a poem becomes old.
+So a poem becomes old and heavy.

 In the letter to Biji, Basho condemned “oldness,” but offered no word for a positive alternative.
-From the beginning of 1686 he emphasized atarashimi, “newness.” he praised a stanza by Sampu for: discovering something fresh, something no one else has noticed before.
-This spring, Basho conceived the most famous of all haiku:
+From the spring of 1686 he emphasized atarashimi, “newness.”
+Makoto Ueda notes that at this time Basho praised a stanza by Sampu for "discovering something fresh, something no one else has noticed before."
+This spring Basho conceived the most famous of all haiku:

 Usually many frogs croak, but Kyorai isolates one frog who “stops croaking."
 OLD POND portrays one tiny bit of activity and sound in the midst of the ancient silent pond.
 Kyorai portrays one moment of silence in the midst of countless croaks.